katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 "sets of functions that operates on common state is the definition of an object", well, you are right.

-I can't see a difference between set of related functions operating on the same state and an object, at least thinking on the objects that I'm used, like Java, C++ and Python.
+I can't see a difference between a set of related functions operating on the same state and an object, at least thinking on the objects that I'm used to.
 And there is more to Go object model than syntactic sugar.

 But it is an object model very different from